org-nb/wordpress-social-login/readme.txt

 Depending on the audience you're targeting, you can choose from a wide variety of providers and services including: Social networks, Microblogging platforms, Professional networks, Media, Photo sharing, Programmers and Gamers networks.

 <strong>Currently supported providers</strong><br>
-Facebook, Google, Twitter, Windows Live, Yahoo!, LinkedIn, Reddit, Disqus, Tumblr, Stackoverflow, GitHub, Dribbble, Instagram, 500px, Foursquare, Steam, Twitch.tv, Mixi, Vkontakte, Mail.ru, Yandex, Odnoklassniki, Goodreads, Skyrock, Last.fm, AOL and PixelPin.
+Apple, Facebook, Google, Twitter, Windows Live, Yahoo!, LinkedIn, Reddit, Disqus, Tumblr, Stackoverflow, GitHub, Dribbble, 500px, Foursquare, Steam, Twitch.tv, Mixi, Vkontakte, Mail.ru, Yandex, Odnoklassniki, Goodreads, Skyrock, Last.fm, AOL and PixelPin.

 <strong>Free, unlimited and white-label</strong> <br>
 Wordpress Social Login is open-source and completely free.
 The source code is publicly available on [GitHub](https://github.com/hybridauth/WordPress-Social-Login) for anyone to help and contribute.
 You are free to use a Wordpress Social Login in commercial projects as long as the copyright header is left intact.